search

 For brands like Journelle, investing in manufacturing in Italy now is a bet that, as the world becomes increasingly regionalized, more manufacturing businesses will flock to European countries with long-established manufacturing infrastructures.

 “Globalization is challenged,” Campello said.
-“Italian factories have been lowering their manufacturing costs as business comes back.
-Something that cost €250 to produce a few years ago only costs €5 today.
+“Italian factories are seeing business come back.
+Something that cost €2.50 to produce a few years ago costs €5 today.
 But Europe is isolating, Asia is isolating.
 And if European companies want to manufacture in Europe, that business is going to go to places with lower labor costs like Italy and Spain.”

 Journelle’s private-label business has grown from around 20% of the business when Campello took over in 2019 to 80% now.
 Journelle also went from carrying around 100 brands to now just 20, in addition to its own brand.
 The brand is privately held and declined to share specific revenue numbers.